 They can manage communications with listing agents.They can manage communications with listing agents.

 In any home transaction, emotions can run high.
 This is why it helps to have a buyer’s agent handle all communications between the listing agent and sellers.
 It puts an emotional stopgap between you and the property.
-Since the buyer’s agent is an impartial advisor, they won’t be swayed as much as you might be by emotional pressure.
+Since the buyer’s agent is an impartial advisor, they won’t sway you as much as you might be by emotional pressure.

 They can handle the condo and co-op buying process.They can handle the condo and co-op buying process.

 There’s a lot that goes on when purchasing a property.
 No matter how much research you do on the buying process, you may still be tripped up by the unexpected.
 Hiring an agent can make the buying process a lot less opaque.
-If any problems do arise, like a bad inspection report or a lien on the building, you’ll be glad to have an agent by your side that can get things back on track.
+If any problems arise, like a bad inspection report or a lien on the building, you’ll be glad to have an agent who can get things back on track.
 They’ll be an invaluable guide through the twists and turns that you are sure to meet on your journey.

 They can recommend attorneys, mortgage lenders, home inspectors, and more.They can recommend attorneys, mortgage lenders, home inspectors, and more.

 Hiring a buyer’s agent doesn’t just give you access to all their knowledge and experience.
 It also gives you access to all the other experts you’ll need on the homebuying journey.
-There are real estate attorneys, home inspectors, contractors, architects, interior designs, and many other experts you’ll need both before and after completing your home purchase.
-Your Elika Agent will have a calling list of such experts who they’ve worked with and can vouch for when needed.
-Nothing says you have to take their recommendations, but if you can’t find a reason not to, then that’s one less thing to worry about.
+You’ll need real estate attorneys, home inspectors, contractors, architects, interior designers, and many other experts before and after purchasing your home.
+Your Elika Agent will have a calling list of experts they’ve worked with and can vouch for when needed.
+Nothing says you have to take their recommendations, but if you can’t find a reason not to, that’s one less thing to worry about.

 You won’t pay anything out of pocket for their services.You won’t pay anything out of pocket for their services.

-One final reason for hiring a buyer’s agent and the one that clinches it for most people is that you won’t pay anything extra for their services.
-Like listing agents, buyer’s agents are paid through commissions that come out of the proceeds of the sale.
-The seller, not the buyer, always pays this.
-In NYC, real estate commissions are about 5-6% of the sales price and are always split 50/50 between the listing brokerage and buyer’s brokerage.
+One final reason for hiring a buyer’s agent, which clinches it for most people, is that you won’t pay extra for their services.
+Like listing agents, buyer’s agents are paid through commissions that come out of the proceeds of the sale, and the seller, not the buyer, always pays this.
+In NYC, real estate commissions are about 5-6% of the sales price and are co-brokered 50/50 between the listing brokerage and the buyer’s brokerage.

-If you were to go without representation, then that commission still has to be paid.
+That commission still has to be paid if you were to go without representation.
 However, it will then go entirely to the listing brokerage.
-As such, it makes little sense not to hire a buyer’s agent.
-It costs you nothing extra and leads to a lot of benefits that you would otherwise miss out on.
+It makes little sense not to hire a buyer’s agent, and it costs you nothing extra and leads to many benefits that you would otherwise miss out on.